deeptivaidy/face-mask-detection/index.md

 In addition, we will use supervised learning in order to identify the people in the frame who are not wearing a mask using existing object detection architectures.
 To train our model, we found a [kaggle dataset](https://www.kaggle.com/sigmind/masked-face-detection-wider-dataset?select=COVID-mask-detection_WIDER.tar.xz) that has labeled bounding boxes around mask wearers and non-mask wearers.
 After studying various object detection models (YOLO, SSD, Faster-RCNN, and R-FCN), we have decided to use the Faster-RCNN model because it is ideal for our task.
 Faster-RCNN is the best for our purposes since we are only focusing on single-frame image data rather than real time video processing, and therefore do not require the speed that these other multi-frame object detectors may provide.
 Compared to the other models, which make various trade-offs in accuracy and confidence for speed in order to work well in real time with multi-framed data, Faster-RCNN will work the best for us since it is more focused on accuracy than speed.

 ### Results
-We will be evaluating our model based on the Intersection-Over-Union metric as defined by
+We will be evaluating our model based on the Intersection-Over-Union metric, which will inform us how well our detector's bounding boxes line up with the ground truth.
+Our IoU threshold will be 0.5.
-$$
-IoU = \frac{area(gt \cap pd)}{area(gt \cup pd)}
-$$
-where $gt$ is the "ground truth mask" and $pd$ is the "predicted mask."
-Our IoU threshold $\alpha$ will be 0.5.
 In addition, we would also like to use the average precision metric along with a PR-curve in order to evaluate the precision and recall of our detector.

 ### Discussion
 If we are able to achieve our goals, we would have built a way to accurately detect multiple people who are not wearing a mask in a picture.
 This could then be implemented in security cameras in enclosed spaces, allowing business owners to do real time monitoring of the people in their stores.